 F 22, ISO 500, 5 sec, WB incandescent, EV 0

 For this shot I was prepared for the highlight clipping warning, but wanted to reduce it as much as possible.
 The top shelf (where the light source is) is blown out.
-If i’d tried to eliminate any form of clipping the objects in the fridge would have been under exposed.
+If I’d tried to eliminate any form of clipping the objects in the fridge would have been under exposed.
 Again I chose a narrow aperture so the whole shot is in focus and tried to use a fairly low ISO so there wasn’t any noise in the photo.
 I changed my WB to incandescent as I felt this produced a better representation of what my eye was seeing.
 This shot required a long shutter speed of 5 seconds, as I wanted the chalk board to be slightly visible.
 I used spot metering on the hot sauces in the fridge door.
 The objects in the lower right drawer are still visible, adding depth and shadow to the shot.

 F 5.6, ISO 8000, 1/20 sec, WB fluorescent white, EV 0

-This is by far my favourite shot, and the shot that made me apply the most technical knowledge.
+This is my favourite shot, and the shot that made me apply the most technical knowledge.
 I wanted to experiment with directly shooting the light source as my subject.
 Strictly speaking, if you are photographing in a very dark area you can use a longer shutter speed to capture more of the light (the fridge is a good example of this as it had a speed of 5 seconds) however, I wanted to freeze the lava blobs, rather than have them in motion.
 So I cranked up my ISO to a high range of 8000 and reduced my shutter speed greatly.
 Using a high ISO has created some noise in the image, but I do not find this distracting or unsightly.
-I posted recently about the use of noise on a Vogue China shoot, and how it can add a grungy feel to an image. (for noise post please click here) I used matrix metering so I could gain an all round exposure reading from the blobs and the oil at the same time.
+I posted recently about the use of noise/film grain on a Vogue China shoot, and how it can add a grungy feel to an image. (for noise post please click here) I used matrix metering so I could gain an all round exposure reading from the blobs and the oil at the same time.
 I chose a fairly wide aperture as the main focus is the blobs, and having the background blurred adds to the overall feel of the image.
 I love how the base of the lamp fades into utter darkness and the blobs give off a purple haze.

 Select one of the four situations and think about what the lighting conditions should be in order to reduce the contrast of the scene.
 Think about the different variables such as weather, changing composition, or adding some additional lighting.
 Photograph the same three images to reduce the contrast.